Python-Markdown/markdown/docs/extensions/footnotes.md

     A final paragraph.
 ```

-In the output, footnote are represented by superscript text in the places where
+In the output, footnotes are represented by superscript text in the places where
 the labels occur.
 Normally, the superscript text is just the footnote number
 but this can be configured (see below).